atul-amd24/HurtfulWords/README.md

 pip install -r requirements.txt
 ```

+## Step 1a: Create sample dataset from MIMIC3 dataset
+- Gain access to MIMIC3 dataset following <>
+- Steps to run <to fill>

-## Step 1: Data processing
+## Step 1b: Data processing
 Reads in the tables from MIMIC and pregenerates data for clinical BERT pretraining.
 Reads in the cohorts defined by MIMIC-benchmarks and creates tasks for finetuning on downstream targets.
 - In `bash_scripts/data_processing_pipeline.sh`, update `BASE_DIR`, `OUTPUT_DIR`, `SCIBERT_DIR` and `MIMIC_BENCHMARK_DIR`.
-- In `scripts/get_data.py`, update the database connection credentials on line 13.
-If your MIMIC-III is not loaded into a database, you will have to update this script accordingly.
+- In `scripts/get_data.py`, update data_dir with directory where sampled data is created from step 1a and output_folder where the pickle file needs to be stored.
 - Run `bash_scripts/data_processing_pipeline.sh`.
-This script will require at least 50 GB of RAM, 100 GB of disk space in `OUTPUT_DIR`, and will take several days to complete.
+This creates the test and train set for inhosp_mort, phenotype_all and phenotype_first.

 ## Step 2: Training Baseline Clinical BERT
 Pretrains baseline clinical BERT (initialized from SciBERT) for 1 epoch on sequences of length 128, then 1 epoch on sequences of length 512.
 - In `bash_scripts/train_baseline_clinical_BERT.sh`, update `BASE_DIR`, `OUTPUT_DIR`, and `SCIBERT_DIR`.
 These variables should have the same values as in step 1.
 - Run `bash_scripts/train_baseline_clinical_BERT.sh` on a GPU cluster.
 The resultant model will be saved in `${OUTPUT_DIR}/models/baseline_clinical_BERT_1_epoch_512/`.
+** Due to resource limitations training the model using CPU took a long time about 24 hours for one epoch.

 ## Step 3: Training Adversarial Clinical BERT
 Pretrains clinical BERT (initialized from SciBERT) with adversarial debiasing using gender as the protected attribute, for 1 epoch on sequences of length 128, then 1 epoch on sequences of length 512.
 - In `bash_scripts/train_adv_clinical_bert.sh`, update `BASE_DIR`, `OUTPUT_DIR`, and `SCIBERT_DIR`.
 These variables should have the same values as in step 1.
 - Run `bash_scripts/train_adv_clinical_bert.sh gender` on a GPU cluster.
 The resultant model will be saved in `${OUTPUT_DIR}/models/adv_clinical_BERT_gender_1_epoch_512/`.
+** Due to resource limitations training the model using CPU took a long time about 24 hours for one epoch.

 ## Step 4: Finetuning on Downstream Tasks
 Generates static BERT representations for the downstream tasks created in Step 1.
 Trains various neural networks (grid searching over hyperparameters) on these tasks.